 - Educate employees: Provide education and resources on menstrual health and the importance of menstrual wellbeing to employees of all genders.
 This can include training for managers on how to support employees with menstrual symptoms and offering workshops or webinars on menstrual health.
 Creating a supportive culture that encourages open communication about menstrual health can help ensure that employees feel comfortable discussing menstrual symptoms and needs with their managers and colleagues.

-- Offer employee benefit programs related to menstrual health: The Essence App empowers women and people with cycles to optimise their productivity according to the menstrual cycle.
-Essence doesn’t just track periods, but helps plan activities according to the menstrual cycle.
-It combines a to-do list, habit tracker, and mindfulness app in one tool to coach and help the user reach their full potential.
-Implementing an evidence-based program like Essence is a practical and meaningful step towards normalising menstruation in the workplace and fostering a healthy work environment.
+- Offer employee benefit programs related to menstrual health: Such as the Essence App, which empowers women and people with cycles to optimise their productivity according to the menstrual cycle.
+Essence track periods and helps plan activities according to the menstrual cycle.
 Studies show that the implementation of menstrual health apps in the workplace has the potential to help employees distribute workloads around expected productivity loss, which will help improve overall productivity levels and reduce work days lost to menstruation-related absenteeism.

-- Finally, employers can ensure that their workplace policies and practices are inclusive and supportive of all employees, regardless of gender.
+- Ensure workplace polices are inclusive: Employers can ensure that their workplace policies and practices are inclusive and supportive of all employees, regardless of gender.
 Employers can consult menstrual health experts to enact progressive and modern menstrual health policies for the company.
 By promoting inclusivity and gender equality, employers create a positive work culture that values all employees and supports their overall wellbeing.

 Menstrual Health Awareness and the Future of Work